Alcohol Detox Guide

 About The Ridge Alcohol Treatment Program

-The Ridge is situated on 51 acres of beautiful land which makes it the ideal location to enjoy nature, participate in recreational activities, and relax while recovering.
-Our beautiful estate allows for extensive recreational exercise, during which time clients benefit from fresh air and sunshine to help improve mood and facilitate healing.
+The Ridge Residential Facility is situated on 51 acres of beautiful land which makes it the ideal location to enjoy nature, participate in recreational activities, and relax while recovering.
+This beautiful estate allows for extensive recreational exercise, during which time clients benefit from fresh air and sunshine to help improve mood and facilitate healing.

 The Ridge provides addiction treatment that is based on clinically proven therapies and methods.
 Our program is physician directed and has been developed over years of research and advancements.
 We believe addiction is a disease similar to diabetes or heart disease that can be managed with the right kind of help.
 Clients’ confidentiality is our priority, and we are able to discreetly treat executives, professionals, and others who wish for anonymity while they recover.
 Our licensed staff members treat each client with dignity and compassion as we help them achieve long-term sobriety.

 The Ridge residential program offers the highest level of clinical care in order to ensure safety and success for our clients.
 Our staff includes doctors, nurses and experienced, licensed counselors.
 We also have a psychiatrist and trauma therapist on-staff to help clients address various mental health issues.
 Our program is physician designed and managed, and we are Joint Commission Accredited, an honor given only to organizations which meet the highest level of care, quality, and standards.